restinpc/Nodes-Studio/README.md

 ![](https://github.com/restinpc/Nodes-Studio/blob/master/nodes.jpg?raw=true)

-#### Faster than Wordpress, smarter than Joomla, easier than Drupal.
-And it's Freeware!

 Nodes Studio is a library of interface elements (framework) with integrated content management system (CMS), which is one of the most successful solutions for web development today.

 Framework provides developers with an object-oriented representation of the site and a library of functions to work with it.